 Admittedly, it is a business approach fraught with challenges.
 “There are very few artisans left in Korea,” she explains.
 A technical rather than hands-on education is popular throughout the region and traditional techniques do not – at least for now – interest many emerging Korean designers.
 (Oma’s own textile education in Korea focused on technology and she admits her interest as a student in studying natural dye recipes from the elderly women still practising was hardly a popular course of action at the time.)
 Today her inspiration continues to come from “an artisan’s way of working”.
-She sees the steps to textile production by hand such as spinning or weaving as “processes that are spiritual” and cites the Indian textile design company Raag as a model of inspiration, again taking the local but working with a sophisticated contemporary eye.....
-To read the full article click on the Selvedge Articles icon from issue 74.
+She sees the steps to textile production by hand such as spinning or weaving as “processes that are spiritual” and cites the Indian textile design company Raag as a model of inspiration, again taking the local but working with a sophisticated contemporary eye.'....Article from Issue 74 Wild.